lachlan-waugh/6447/slides/content/week01.md

 ---

-* Your name, degree, year?
+* your name, degree, year?
-* Why'd you do the course?
+* why'd you do the course?
-* What has been your favourite course so far
+* what has been your favourite course so far
-* Fun fact?
+* have you done a security course before (644[135])?
 * ~~Your credit card number and the 3 wacky digits on the back~~

 {{% /section %}}